yuwex/scratchcloud/docs/_sources/basic_tutorial.rst.txt

 Using Cloud Events
 ------------------

-scratchcloud has a system for monitoring only a specific cloud variable.
+ScratchCloud has a system for monitoring only a specific cloud variable.
 This system is cloud events.
 Cloud events allow programmers to use different cloud variables for different things.
 They also come with simple error handling.

 Let's create a simple cloud event:

 .. code-block:: python
    :emphasize-lines: 4, 5, 6, 7

-   from scratchcloud import CloudClient, CloudChange client = CloudClient(username='yuwe', project_id='588579111')
+   from ScratchCloud import CloudClient, CloudChange client = CloudClient(username='yuwe', project_id='588579111')

    @client.cloud_event('REQUEST')